TomHarrop/galaxy-tool-tests/README.md

 To install tools, create an account with the email specified in the Dockerfile.
 The details can be overridden by setting the environment variables.

-**TODO**:

-:   Make this run when the instance starts, like Singularity's `runscript` :   Right now this can be done by building the image from `galaxy-tool-test.Singularity`
+**TODO**: Make this run when the instance starts, like Singularity's `runscript`.
+Right now this can be done by building the image from `galaxy-tool-test.Singularity`

 ### Stop the instance